BCACTF/linux-emulation-tutorial/windows.md

 1. Reboot your computer.

-1. Install WSL from the [Windows Store](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q).
+1. Install [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q) from the Windows Store.
     When it finishes installing, you should see a "Launch" button.
     Yeah, go ahead and click on that.